Contributing

 If you decide to start a development based on Readium Mobile, please:

-• Make sure that the whole dev team has a good understanding of Swift and Kotlin development, including build systems, dependency management etc., i.e basics that are not part of Readium Mobile.
-The Readium community cannot help beginners in mobile development.
+• Make sure that the whole dev team has a good understanding of Swift or Kotlin development depending the project you are involved in, including build systems, dependency management etc., i.e basics that are not part of the Readium codebase.
+The Readium community cannot help beginners.

-• Before expecting help in solving your implementation issues, check the codebase of the TestApp provided with the Swift and Kotlin toolkit: the TestApp does work and has all the details you need.
+• Before expecting help in solving your implementation issues, check the codebase of the TestApp provided with the Swift and Kotlin toolkit.

-• If you have problems with the TestApp you just built, download the pre-compiled beta R2 Reader testapp (links are found in the readme of the Swift and Kotlin toolkits).
+• If you have problems with the TestApp you just built, download the pre-compiled TestApp (links are found in the readme of the Swift and Kotlin toolkits).

 • Once you have the TestApp running (and working with LCP in test mode if you are using it), this will hopefully leave only very specific questions to ask.

-• If you have specific questions about the Swift or Kotlin toolkit, and the answer is not found in the codebase, Github discussions, Slack history, please ask those questions in the #r2-swift or #r2-kotlin Slack channel respectively.
+• If you have specific questions about the Swift or Kotlin toolkit and the answer is not found in the codebase, look first into Github discussions and issues.

-• If the community cannot answer to your questions or help solving your problems, paid consulting has to be considered.
+• If the community cannot answer to your questions or help solving your problems, paid consulting should be considered.

 On Readium Desktop